How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 - Enabling at least 2 sitelink ad extensions

-Another mistake in Google Grant management is relying on broad or generic keywords.
-A common misconception is that tracking broad keywords will yield better results.
-However, short, generic keywords like “fundraising” lack the specificity your ads need to be effective.
+Another mistake in Google Grant management is relying on generic keywords.
+Short, generic keywords like “fundraising” lack the specificity your ads need to be effective.

 - Keyword traffic may fluctuate over time.
 Some of the keywords you target will not be relevant year-round.
 For example, seasonal keywords or those related to specific events do not need to be tracked outside of those time frames.